Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Florida State and its opponents have gone over the current 59.5-point total in three of six games (50%) this season.
+- Florida State's games this season have gone over 60 points three of six times.

-- UMass' games have gone over 59.5 points in two opportunities this season.
+- UMass has combined with its opponents to score more than 60 points in two games this season.

-- Saturday's total is 16.1 points higher than the combined 43.4 PPG average of the two teams.
+- The combined points per game average of the two teams, 43.4, is 16.6 points fewer than Saturday's over/under.

-- These two squads surrender a combined 71.8 points per game, 12.3 more than this contest's over/under.
+- The 71.8 points per game these two squads have surrendered to opponents this season are 11.8 more than the 60 total in this contest.

-- The average total in Seminoles games this season is 58.7, 0.8 points fewer than Saturday's total of 59.5 .
+- The Seminoles and their opponents score an average of 58.7 points per game, 1.3 fewer than Saturday's total.

-- The 59.5 total in this game is 1.3 points higher than the 58.2 average total in Minutemen games this season.
+- The 60 total in this game is 1.8 points above the 58.2 average total in Minutemen games this season.

 Florida State Stats and Trends